JoinColony/colonyJS/docs/_Intro_GetStarted.md

 ## Step 4: Create Colony

 Now that you have a token, you can create a colony!
+A colony is a smart contract that will manage and govern your project, community, organization, or whatever you see fit.

 Add the following code below `// Step 4: Create Colony`: